hariharandata/finance_ai_agent/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Comparsion of the free open source available LLm model and OPENAI's paid LLM model for the ai agentic development
+Comparsion of the free open source available LLM model and OPENAI's paid LLM model for the ai agentic development